pmq20/node-packer/node/doc/api/async_hooks.md

 will cause the AsyncHooks callbacks to be called.
 Using `console.log()` or similar asynchronous operations inside an AsyncHooks callback function will thus cause an infinite recursion.
-An easy solution to this when debugging is to use a synchronous logging operation such as `fs.writeSync(process.stdout.fd, msg)`.
+An easy solution to this when debugging is to use a synchronous logging operation such as `fs.writeFileSync(file, msg, flag)`.
-This will print to stdout and will not invoke AsyncHooks recursively because it is synchronous.
+This will print to the file and will not invoke AsyncHooks recursively because it is synchronous.

 ```js
 const fs = require('fs');